Fifth-sinco/V/README.md

 **CANCELLED**

 *Due to unsupported features that the developer want to implement to the bot and frequent update to the API that always broke the code down.
-Until such time that the API stops code-breaking updates, this will not be continued.*
+Until such time that the developer figured out the cause of code-breakdown, this will not be continued.*

 By Sinco, 11-9-2022